JulianBirch/poppea/README.md

 ## Usage

-The easiest way to use Clostache in your project is via [Clojars](http://clojars.org/net.colourcoding/poppea).
+The easiest way to use Poppea in your project is via [Clojars](http://clojars.org/net.colourcoding/poppea).

 Leiningen: